yracine/device-type.myecobee/README.md

     for more details

 ***********************************
-8) Some of the Smartapps available
+8) Use some of the Smartapps available
 ***********************************

 You can also use some of my smartapps that I've developed and adapt them according to your needs